 There have been many epidemiological studies regarding the population exposed to asbestos in various industries, the latency and incidence of disease, and the resulting projections of individuals expected to file asbestos-related claims (see Reference List 1).
 These projections have varied widely.
-However, by June 2001, Johns-Manville, the most prominent early defendant in asbestos litigation, had already received more than 500,000 personal injury claims.
-The Manville Trust (finally approved in 1988 after Johns-Manville declared bankruptcy in 1982) now expects that it will eventually receive about 2 million total claims.21
+However, by December 2002, Johns-Manville, the most prominent early defendant in asbestos litigation, had already received more than 591,000 personal injury claims.
+The Manville Trust (finally approved in 1988 after Johns-Manville declared bankruptcy in 1982) now expects that it will eventually receive about 2 million total claims.

-It is estimated that there are currently at least 200,00022 asbestos bodily injury (BI) cases pending in state and federal courts.
-About 60,000 new claimants filed lawsuits during 200023.
-This figure is significantly higher than the average of approximately 20,000 per year experienced by several major defendants in the early 1990s.
+It is estimated that there are currently almost 300,000 asbestos bodily injury (BI) cases pending in state and federal courts.
+Roughly 50,000 to 70,000 new claimants filed lawsuits per year from 2000 to 2002-24 This rate is significantly higher than the average of approximately 20,000 per year experienced by several major defendants in the early 1990s.
 The increase was not expected based on the epidemiological studies performed in the 1980s and 1990s, partly because these studies underestimated the exposed population.
 Other reasons for the increased filing rate include:

-- The greater propensity of claimants to sue in response to the aggressiveness of some plaintiffs attorneys;24 - A "catch-up" of filings after an attempted class action settlement25 was overturned; - The need to file claims by a certain date in order to get on the creditor list in a bankruptcy, coupled with the recent bankruptcies of several companies that produced asbestos products; - Expedited action on the part of the claimants anticipating possible legal reform efforts.
+- The greater propensity of claimants to sue in response to the aggressiveness of some plaintiffs attorneys - A "catch-up" of filings after an attempted class action settlement was overturned; - The need to file claims by a certain date in order to get on the creditor list in a bankruptcy, coupled with the recent bankruptcies of several companies that produced asbestos products; - Expedited action on the part of the claimants anticipating possible legal reform efforts.

 A disproportionate percentage of the claims are filed in state courts in perceived pro-plaintiff jurisdictions, clear evidence some say, of "forum shopping" on the part of plaintiffs attorneys.
-For example, while Mississippi26 has only 1 percent of the U.S. population, approximately 20 percent of the pending cases were filed in this state.
+For example, while Mississippi27has only 1 percent of the U.S. population, approximately 20 percent of the pending cases were filed in this state.
 Similar disproportionately large percentages of cases were filed in Texas, with the number decreasing somewhat after the state enacted tort reform in 1997.

-There are currently about 2,000 new mesothelioma cases filed each year.27 There are another 2,000 to 3,000 cancer cases that are likely attributable (at least in part) to asbestos.
+There are currently about 2,000 new mesothelioma cases filed each year.
+There are another 2,000 to 3,000 cancer cases that are likely attributable (at least in part) to asbestos.
 There are a smaller number of serious asbestosis cases.
-The remaining cases are either pleural injuries or claimants who do not currently exhibit signs of injury.28 It is estimated that more than 90 percent (or more than 54,000 claims filed during 2000) are for claimants alleging nonmalignant injuries.
+The remaining cases are either pleural injuries or claimants who do not currently exhibit signs of injury.
+It is estimated that more than 90 percent (or more than 54,000 claims filed during 2000) are for claimants alleging nonmalignant injuries.
 There is significant concern that the awards paid for nonmalignant claims will exhaust funds that would otherwise be available to compensate individuals who will suffer from the more serious asbestos-related diseases.